Cameron550/ComputerSearch/README.md

 Id advise reading the code from the bottom to the top This is the first program I spent a lot of time trying to figure out how to arrange.
-This is also my first gui program so bear with.  :) - Cameron
+This is also my first gui program so bear with.  :)